 John Irving's The Third Leg

-John Irvingís latest book, The Third Leg, features the life of John Bath, an aging, award-winning writer, grappling with his literary destiny and his unusual family.
-As the novel opens, Bath is struggling with his next opus, The Vienna Circus Rape, but is distracted by criticsí accusations that his sensationalist plots pander to popular taste.
+John Irvingís latest book, The Third Leg, depicts the life of John Bath, an aging, award-winning writer, struggling with his literary destiny and his unusual family.
+As the novel opens, Bath is grappling with his next opus, The Vienna Circus Rape, but is distracted by criticsí accusations that his sensationalist plots pander to popular taste.

-Bath is also the head of another eccentric Irving family.
-At 28, his son, Martin, is already a famous writer, but has been labeled pejoratively as ďa minor, Canadian Stephen King.Ē His second wife, Anneke, is a Dutch doctor, a prosthetist.
-His daughter, Hannah, is inexplicably single and sexless, despite being 32, a surgeon, and by all accounts stunningly attractive.
+John Bath is the head of another eccentric Irving family.
+At 28, his son, Martin, is already a famous writer, but has been labeled pejoratively as ďa minor, Canadian Stephen King.Ē His second wife, Anneke, is a Dutch doctor, a prosthetist, whom Bath met in Amsterdam while on a book tour.
+His daughter, Hannah, is inexplicably single and celibate, despite being 32, a surgeon, and stunningly attractive.

 Martin Bath is homosexual, and for all Johnís oft-spoken tolerance, he is secretly uncomfortable that his only biological son is gay.
-John thinks himself manly, and after Martinís coming out party indulges in a bit of extra-marital philandering, almost as if to reassure himself of his own heterosexuality.
-John shares with Martin an interest in writing and body piercing, but fails to connect emotionally.
+John thinks himself manly, and after Martinís coming out party he indulges in a bit of extra-marital philandering, almost as if to reassure himself of his own heterosexuality.
+John shares with Martin an interest in both writing and body piercing, but they fail to connect emotionally.

-Coincidentally, Martinís partner, a mercurial Austrian named Hans, has been walking on a prosthetic leg since the age of 15.
-In early chapters, Hans catches his peg leg in a broken sidewalk grate, as well as a golf hole.
-Anneke offers to equip Hans, with a new leg, one with which he can he can swap out the tip into various accessories, including a pool cue.
+Martinís partner, a mercurial Austrian named Hans, has been walking on a prosthetic leg since the age of 15.
+In early chapters, Hans catches his peg leg in a broken sidewalk grate, as well as a golf hole, leading to characteristic Irving slapstick and mayhem.
+Anneke offers to equip Hans with a new leg, one with which he can swap out the tip for various accessories, including a pool cue.

-At this point Johnís daughter, Hannah, re-enters the novel, bringing home an India mystery writer, Ketan, who shares some uncanny similarities with Salman Rushdie.
-(For example, he has had death threats issued against him because of his writing.)
-It is well known in the family that Hannah and Ketan have never consummated their marriage.
-Ketan, an upholder of traditional Indian values, is trying to convince his indifferent parents to orchestrate an arranged marriage with Hannah.
+Johnís daughter, Hannah, then re-enters the novel, bringing home an Indian mystery writer, Ketan, who shares some uncanny similarities with Salman Rushdie, such as having had death threats issued against him because of his writing.
+It is well known in the family that Hannah and Ketan have never consummated their relationship.
+Ketan, an upholder of traditional Indian values, is still trying to convince his indifferent parents to orchestrate an arranged marriage with Hannah.

-Soon after this, Toronto is rocked by a murder mystery: a young homosexual man is discovered in a meat locker.
+Then Toronto is rocked by a murder mystery: a young homosexual man is discovered in a meat locker.
 He had been gored by a deep spear-like weapon.
-Anneke and the Baths begin to suspect that Hans committed the murder with his old prosthetic leg, the one Anneke herself had recently replaced, effectively disposing of the evidence.
-Ketan spearheads an independent investigation, mainly in the hopes of clearing Hans, who is now held by the police.
+To their horror, Anneke and the Baths begin to suspect that Hans committed the murder with his old prosthetic leg, the one Anneke herself had recently replaced, effectively disposing of the evidence.
+Ketan spearheads an independent investigation into the murder, mainly in the hopes of clearing Hans, who is now held by the police.

 As usual, Irvingís denouement is worthy of Dickens.
-Although I wonít spoil the ending, Hansís peg leg proves to be a Cinderella-like fit that ties up all plot threads.
+Although I wonít spoil the ending, Hansí peg leg proves to be a Cinderella-like fit that ties up all loose plot threads.

-The Third Leg published two years after The Fourth Hand continues Irvingís themes of dismemberment.
+The Third Leg published two years after The Fourth Hand, continues Irvingís theme of dismemberment.
 But the Bath family reveals little inspiration.
-The reader may squirm at scenes that seem like straight autobiography.
+Some readers may squirm at scenes that seem like straight autobiography.

 Itís impossible not to like Irvingís characters.
-They are smart, well-spoken, affluent, and good-looking, and fully developed by Irving.
-Their lives are filled with interesting problems that the characters have the time and resources to grapple with.
+They are smart, well-spoken, affluent, good-looking, and fully developed.
+Their lives are filled with interesting problems that the characters have the time and resources to solve.

-However, as Irving revisits the same themes again, the seams of his craftsmanship are more apparent, distracting the reader.
+However, as Irving revisits the same themes again, the seams of his craftsmanship are more apparent, perhaps distracting some readers.
 The Third Leg is Irvingís weakest work to date.
 We hope that Irving can dig deep into himself to discover new themes after a lifetime of writing and reflection.